shadyvalleyfarm/shadyvalleyfarm.github.io/_posts/2013-10-27-Winter-Is-Coming.md

 updates and pics than this site so you can "like" the page and stay updated on news around the farm.
 Like us at [https://www.facebook.com/shadyvalleyfarm](https://www.facebook.com/shadyvalleyfarm)

+I've added Facebook Social plugin to the blog posts and a Like button at the bottom of each page.
+You can use the Send message button to send as a message via Facebook